alisamir92/Scienup-using-react/README.md

 ## Description

-Front End for Scienup web app using React, Bootstrap, ans Sass
+Front End for Scienup web app using React, Bootstrap, and Sass

 ## Available Scripts